The Product Cycle

 The Product Cycle refers the set common product design artifacts that inform each other throughout the sofware development and operational lifecycle.
 Common design artifacts capture information about user needs and business contexts that inform iterative development cycles.

-Product Cycle Diagram Personas to Use Cases to Concept/Data Model to Wireframes to Screen Designs to Tested, Working Software, then repeat.
-Product Backlog Reflexive system — artifacts inform each other PM facilitates; aligns with users & business Personas Use Cases Concept Inventory → Data Model Wireframes sketches Screen Designs Tested, Working Software
+Product Cycle Diagram Personas to Use Cases to Concept/Data Model to Boxes and Arrows Workflow to Wireframes and Screen Designs to Tested Working Software, with Analytics feeding back to inform Personas and Use Cases.
+Analytics Product Backlog Reflexive system — artifacts inform each other PM facilitates; aligns with users & business Personas Use Cases Concept Inventory & Data Model Boxes & Arrows & Workflow Wireframes & Screen Designs Tested, Working Software

 Definition